Photo Credit: Austin Distel

 Then, release the idea that you can reach and help every person.
 You can’t.
-Sometimes, you may not be the best fit for the athletes' personality or goals.
+Sometimes, you may not be the best fit for the athletes' personalities or goals.

 Find people right in front of you who genuinely want your help.
 Work with the people you’ve been given and make them champions!
 Throw yourself into helping others who need and want your help.

-Said another way, focus on the people who value what you bring to the table.
+Put another way, focus on the people who value what you bring.
 Some people genuinely don't appreciate what you have to offer them for various reasons.
 Accept this fact, deal with it emotionally, and move on.

 Always be genuinely grateful for the people who do value you’re coaching.
 Find people to help that you can influence for the better now.
 Stop crying over spilled milk, as they say.

-Respectfully and without malice, say goodbye to the person who does not want your help and give everything you’ve got to the people under your care who do want help.
-Pray for the person you could not reach and then let them go.
+Respectfully and without malice, say goodbye to the person who does not want your help and give everything you’ve got to those under your care who want help.
+Pray for the person you could not reach, and then let them go.

 Everyone has free will.
 Do your best to reach out to people to show them their God-given potential.
 However, accept each person’s choices, whether you agree with them or not.